schattenklaus/FLIK2020/Day 1 /README.md

 Today, the material will cover the following topics:

-- Python
+Introduction
-- Neural Networks without Keras
+HPC and GIT
-- Neural Networks with Keras:
+Jupyter Notebooks

-   - Fashion Mnist
+Python Basics
-   - IMDB
+Neural Networks with Keras
-   - Boston Housing Prices
+Keras Basics
-   - Cifar10
+MLP

 We will also discuss important phenomena like Overfitting and how to counteract them.